Saturday, December 27, 2008

 That evening, cold as it was, we were now 3 pounds each better off and for all the canings we'd each received from old Miles over the years, we now felt like we were one-up on the sadistic old bugger!

 Tuesday, August 26, 2008

-When I got back to Boston Steet, it was about midnight.
-I didn't need the key mi mother had given me because the lights were still on and as soon as I touched the doorknob the door came open and mi mothers' sour face was looking at me.
+When I got back to Boston Street, it was about midnight.
+I didn't need the key mi mother had given me because the lights were still on.
+As soon as I touched the doorknob the door came open and mi mothers' sour face was looking at me.

 "What are you doing still up?
 It's just after 12, ya should be in bed.
 Where's Jim?"

 "I can't sleep knowing your out of a night time.
 Ya want a cuppa' tea?"

 "No thanks Mum, it's a bit late for tea."

 "I suppose you've had too much beer with ya father?"

 "Listen Mum, it doesn't have to be like this.
 I'm 21 now.
 I've been away for 6 years."